Generation-skipping transfer tax: Advantages of using exemptions from the tax

 In some states, property acquired by gift or inheritance from a third party is not subject to division in divorce proceedings and would not be subject to claims by an ex-spouse.

 The child may serve as trustee of the trust and hence control trust investment policy.
 If so, it would be necessary to limit the child's discretionary powers over distributions of income and principal by an "ascertainable standard" in order to avoid subjecting the trust to federal estate taxation at the child's death.
 Appointing the child as sole trustee may subject the trust to claims of the child's creditors.

+Reform proposals

-Note that there is support among more liberal politicians, such as Bernie Sanders, to require a GST tax on long-term trusts, after 50 years for example.
+There is support among more liberal politicians, such as Bernie Sanders, to require a GST tax on long-term trusts, after 50 years for example.